William Henry Baldwin Jr.: Railroad career

 Baldwin's railroad career began through an invitation from Charles Francis Adams, president of the Union Pacific Railroad.
 Rather than completing law school, Baldwin started as an auditor's clerk in the Omaha, Nebraska office.
 He rose successively to a general agent for the Montana territory, assistant general freight agent for Union Pacific, and manager of the railroad's Leavenworth, Kansas, division.

 In 1891, Baldwin found employment with Flint and Pere Marquette Railway, where he remained for two years.
 He then became the third vice president of the Southern Railway system.
 One of his challenges was the reorganization of the Richmond and Danville railway lines, enabling Southern to avoid bankruptcy.
 In a couple of years he was promoted to second vice president and general traffic manager.

 In 1896, the directors of the Long Island Rail Road recruited Baldwin as president, replacing Austin Corbin who had died.
 The Long Island Rail Road grew significantly under his leadership.
 Because of his efforts, Atlantic Avenue in Brooklyn was resurfaced at the cost of $2,500,000.
 By eliminating around 100 grade crossings, this project made the train ride from Long Island to New York City 30 minutes quicker.
 When the Pennsylvania Railroad acquired the Long Island Rail Road, Baldwin continued as president of the LIRR.

-African-American education
+Black-American education

 Baldwin was an original trustee of the Southern Education Board and became the first president of the General Education Board in 1902.
 In 1894, he became a trustee of Tuskegee University where he became "the intimate friend of Booker T. Washington, and one of his ablest, wisest and most faithful supporters."
-Baldwin's efforts at Tuskegee were considered so important that during the 25th-anniversary ceremonies his name was inscribed onto the lawn in letters several feet long, along with those of Andrew Carnegie and President William Taft.
+Baldwin's efforts at Tuskegee Institute (now Tuskegee University) were considered so important that during the 25th-anniversary ceremonies his name was inscribed onto the lawn in letters several feet long, along with those of Andrew Carnegie and President William Taft.